freezer333/biotools/README.md

 }
 ```

-Each chromosome sequence record represents up to 10000 bases of a particilar chromosome, identified by the accession number.
+Each chromosome sequence record represents up to 10000 bases of a particular chromosome, identified by the accession number.
 The start/end attributes represent the sequence slice position on the chromosome, and the `seq` attribute is the compressed sequence slice.
 To get the entire sequence of the chromosome, you would need to search for all the 10000 base-pair slices for that chromosome.
-You would then need to decomress the data.
+You would then need to decompress the data.
 Normally you will access sequence data through the web service, which handles all of these details for you however.

 ## mrna collection
 The `mrna` collection contains mrna records, each of which can hold a variety of attributes.
 Typing `db.mrna.find().limit(1).pretty()` will give you a sample result: